vaishnavey/UNIX_Assignment_Vaish/Submission.md

 ```

 ### Teosinte Data
-The procedure follows the same workflow as in the case of maize\
+The procedure follows the same workflow as in the case of maize.

 ```
 $ awk '$3 ~ /Group|ZMPBA|ZMPIL|ZMPJA/' fang_et_al_genotypes.txt > teosinte.txt